SteeltoeOSS/Documentation/api/v4/management/health.md

 Clients can overrule this per request by sending an `X-Use-Status-Code-From-Response` HTTP header with the value `true` or `false`.

 > [!TIP]
-> By default, health contributors for disk space, liveness, and readiness are activated.
+> By default, health contributors for disk space, ping, liveness, and readiness are activated.
 They can be turned off through configuration:
+>
 > ```json
 > {
 >   "Management": {
 >     "Endpoints": {
 >       "Health": {
 >         "DiskSpace": {
+>           "Enabled": "false"
+>         },
+>         "Ping": {
 >           "Enabled": "false"
 >         },
 >         "Liveness": {